ordina-jworks/ordina-jworks.github.io/_posts/2018-05-24-viroreact.md

 module.exports = MarkerScene;
 {% endhighlight %}

+### Step 3: Load your marker scene on application startup

 Now that we have our scene, we can load it on start-up.
 In the root folder you can find the app.js file.
 Here we can define which scene to load when starting up the application.

 Assign your API key from ViroMedia
 {% highlight javascript %}